thzidaan/thzidaan.github.io/README.md

 **Why are the changes I made to my resume not displaying in my static website?**
 > It usually takes a few minutes for GitHub to deploy the changes that you made in your file.
 Please be patient.
 Try refreshing the website after a few minutes.

-**Is GitHub necessary to host my resume?**
-> No, a static site can be manually hosted by using a lightweight markup and a theme to a generator like Jekyll or Sphinx.By editing the text and reprocessing everything, the site can be updated.